-No less than one week prior to the first meeting (within 6 months of passing part 1 of the comps), the student must provide the Committee with a revised thesis proposal that includes a modified research plan incorporating changes resulting from the feedback at the 'mock thesis proposal" component of the qualifying exam.
+No less than one week prior to the first meeting (within 6 months of passing part 1 of the comps), the student must provide the Committee with a revised dissertation proposal that includes a modified research plan incorporating changes resulting from the feedback at the 'mock thesis proposal' component of the qualifying exam.
 The document should also include a report of progress to date.

-The thesis proposal should follow a standard grant format with an abstract, specific aims, background, preliminary results, research design and methods, and proposed experiments or analyses.
+The dissertation proposal should follow a standard grant format with an abstract, specific aims, background, preliminary results, research design and methods, and proposed experiments or analyses.
 A discussion of the feasibility and rationale should be included.
-For the first meeting of the Thesis Advisory Committee, the thesis proposal may be incomplete; it is subject to change incorporating the feedback and advice of committee members.
+For the first meeting of the Dissertation Committee, the dissertation proposal may be incomplete; it is subject to change incorporating the feedback and advice of committee members.
 The proposal should, however, be sufficiently complete and WELL-WRITTEN to all for a careful and accurate assessment of the proposed research.
 At each subsequent meeting, the student should provide a written update (no less than one week prior to each committee meeting) that highlights any modifications made to the specific aims or research plan and summarizes (with tables, figures and/or text) any important data and results obtained since the previous meeting.

-The student with the assistance of the Thesis Advisory Committee will form an outline of what constitutes an adequate body of original research that is suitable for a written thesis.
-The Thesis Advisory Committee shall determine when the student's proposal is ready for the "defense" of the proposal.
-The defense shall take the form of a 30-minute student seminar presentation at a GPNM seminar.
+The student with the assistance of the primary advisor and the Dissertation Committee will form an outline of what constitutes an adequate body of original research that is suitable for a written dissertation.
+The Dissertation Committee shall determine when the student's proposal is ready for the "defense" of the proposal.
+The defense shall take the form of a 30-minute student seminar presentation at a N&M seminar.
 The seminar presentation will be followed by 30-60 minutes of discussion/questions.
 At the conclusion of the meeting, the Committee will meet in the students' absence for a discussion of the proposal, progress to date and concerns.
-After each committee meeting, it is the responsibility of the committee chair to prepare a short written report summarizing the committee's evaluation of the student's research direction and progress, and stating the timeframe for the next committee meeting.
-This summary is to be sent to the GPNM office which will forward it to the other Committee members and to the student.
-Thesis requirements.